neolivz/blog.jishnu.me/source/_posts/Base-Server-Configuration.md

 deb-src http://nginx.org/packages/ubuntu/ xenial nginx
 ```
 Where `xenial` is the release version of your ubuntu, mine being 16.04

+Further try one of the following

+### Option 1: Nginx website recommended method
 ```
 sudo apt-get update
 ```